Divine Child students make blankets for Farmington Hills charity - Farmington Voice

-Students at Divine Child Elementary School in Dearborn recently gathered for a one-day event to make no-sew fleece blankets to donate to Fleece & Thank You (F&TY), a Farmington Hills nonprofit that provides comfort to hospitalized children.
+Students at Divine Child Elementary School in Dearborn recently gathered for a one-day event to make no-sew fleece blankets for Fleece & Thank You (F&TY), a Farmington Hills nonprofit that provides comfort to hospitalized children.

 The students from three fifth-grade classes and three sixth-grade classes gathered throughout the day in the lunchroom to hand-tie 85 blankets with recorded messages of hope.
 F&TY will deliver them to Michigan hospitals.